gwcbi/HPC/commandline.md

 Lists the files and directories in the current directory.

 `ls -a`
-Lists the files and directories in the current directory including the hidden (dot) files.
+Lists the files and directories in the current directory including the hidden (dot) files. `ls -al` will show the files in long form (with their sizes and permissions).

 `pwd`
 Returns the path to the current directory